Sawtooth National Forest & Craters of the Moon

 The Sawtooth National Forest scenic quest drive ended in Boise, Idaho with high temperatures and a stop at my friend Cortni's home, who by the way, flips trailers for a living so if you’re ever interested check out her crazy beautiful work to see her past and current projects.

 Have you stealth camped before?
+I love stealth camping and I'm excited to say that shortly after this trip, I stealth camped all up and down the Pacific Coast Highway and the Olympic Peninsula.
 Any knocks on the door?
 How about driving the Sawtooth National Forest scenic drive?

 If you missed my van tour of my new Hymer Aktiv, check it out and see the inside and outside up close.